Lung Cancer Screening and Diagnosis

 The UMMC lung cancer care team offers early screenings for adults who are at a higher risk for lung cancer due to long-term smoking.
 The low-dose CT scan is done at University Physicians – Grants Ferry and University Hospital on the main UMMC campus.
 ENB is an outpatient procedure performed at University Hospital.

-UMMC also supports a free tobacco cessation program that can help you quit smoking.
+UMMC also supports a tobacco cessation program that can help you quit smoking.
 Learn more about tobacco cessation, or call The ACT Center for Tobacco Treatment, Education, and Research at (601) 815-1180.

 Sometimes called “CAT scans,” low-dose CT scans are used to see lesions, or “spots,” inside the lungs.
 A National Cancer Institute clinical trial has shown that early detection using low-dose CT reduced lung cancer death rates by 20 percent in high-risk populations.

 You may qualify for a low-dose CT cancer screening.
 Call us today if you: